SQLDBAWithABeard/commit-session/.github/copilot-commit-message-instructions.md

 Use the imperative mood in the subject line
 The subject line should be a single sentence with an action word and target Use the body to explain what and why
-The thanks in the body should end with and David Letterman is proud of you
+The thanks in the body should end with and David Letterman is proud of you and loves PSConfEU